Small Press, Big Stories: NewCon Press

 The slightly silly question: it’s a ‘fantasy’ Fantasy Anthology!
 You’ve got free reign to create the perfect fantasy anthology, with eleven open slots, just like fantasy football… so, which eleven authors, past or present, are on your team?

 Ian Whates is the founder of NewCon Press.
-NewCon’s books are all available from the website: www.newconpress.co.uk or from Amazon and the usual outlets.
+NewCon’s books are all available on their website or from Amazon and the usual outlets.
 Those new releases, in full, are: